Coronavirus: 16 more fatalities brings death toll to 1,561

 Return to work

-On the economic impact of the lockdown, Mr Parlon said there was “no big bang” return to work by construction firms who were being sensible and practical, and it would take months for the sector to reach previous output levels in the construction sector.
+On the economic impact of the lockdown, Mr Parlon said there would be “no big bang” return to work by construction firms, and it would take months for the sector to reach previous output levels.

 He noted larger contractors had allowed a reduced workforce on site on Monday to assess sites, test new measures and embed new protocols in safety culture.